 Step two: Wrap the Enchiladas

-For this step you’ll want enchilada sauce, tortillas, and vegan cheddar cheese.
+For this step you’ll want vegan enchilada sauce (read the label), tortillas, and vegan cheddar cheese.

 Start by pouring some sauce in a casserole dish that is coated with vegetable cooking spray.